 How to find the right influencer to reach the right audience

-- Brand/product fit: Are they the perfect fit for the target demographic?
-Do the personal values they communicate align with the brand?
-Do they have expertise and credibility in the specific sector and with similar products?
-Does their overall aesthetic align with the brand and the lifestyle/aspirations of the target demographic?
+- Brand/product fit: Are they the perfect fit for your target consumer?
+Do their personal values align with the brand?
+Do they have expertise and credibility in your sector and with similar products?
+Does their overall aesthetic align with the brand and the lifestyle/aspirations of your target demographic?

-- Platform relevance: What media does our target audience consume?
-What product or messaging do we want to share?
-Will our target consumer only care about how the product looks, or will they be looking for a thorough review?
+- Platform relevance: What media does your target audience consume?
+What product or messaging do you want to share?
+Will your target consumer only care about how the product looks, or will they be looking for a thorough review?
 Influencers often juggle several outlets – their blog, Instagram, Twitter, Facebook, YouTube, Snapchat, Pinterest, and the next new thing.
-It’s up to us, as informed marketers, to choose our strategic weapon of choice based on research.
+It’s up to you, the informed marketer, to choose your strategic weapon of choice based on understanding your target audience.

-Consider this: easily consumable goods like nail polish and chocolate bars are best promoted on a visually stimulating platform like Instagram, because they’re typically small purchases that don’t require too much deliberation from consumers, who can be swayed by superficial attractiveness.
-On the other hand, it’s way more difficult to promote a washing machine on Instagram, because people don’t typically buy large appliances based on looks.
-When publicizing larger, pricier purchases that require serious thought, it may be best to engage influencers who share positive opinions on their blog or YouTube, where review content is encouraged and consumers actively seek information.
+Consider this: low-cost, or indulgent consumables like nail polish or chocolate bars might best be promoted on a visually stimulating platform like Instagram, because they’re small purchases that don’t require too much deliberation from consumers who can be swayed by superficial attractiveness.
+On the other hand, promoting a washing machine on Instagram might be less effective because people don’t typically buy large appliances simply based on looks.
+To publicize larger, pricier purchases that require serious thought, it would no doubt be better to engage influencers who share go-to reviews or opinions on their blog or YouTube, where consumers actively seek information.